-At THE OWL CENTRE we aim to develop practices and policies that promote and sustain the wellbeing of children and young people with autism.
+At THE OWL CENTRE we aim to develop practices and policies that promote and sustain the wellbeing of children and young people and adults.

-We aim to offer support and training for staff, parents and other stakeholders to enable them to best meet the needs of children and young people.
+We aim to offer support and training for staff, parents and other stakeholders to enable them to best meet the needs of children and young people and adults.

 We aim to establish a consistent approach across all areas of our work that enables all individuals to learn and make progress.

 We aim to ensure that our communication with all stakeholders is clear and appropriate.

 We aim to ensure that our physical environment is responsive to the needs of children and young people, and that we take account of individual needs.

 We aim to develop and sustain a multi-disciplinary approach where professionals plan and work together to meet the needs of individuals.